 Artists Ania Catherine and Dejha Ti are presenting I’d rather be in a dark silence than (2020) at Factory Berlin, where they have been partaking in the Residence Program hosted by Factory, Sonar +D and Beats by Dr Dre.

-I’d rather be in a dark silence than is a signal blocking trench coat with pockets lined in a military-grade fabric that keeps wireless technologies offline.
-If you place your device in the dark pocket, you can’t be tracked, traced, listened to, or notified.
+I’d rather be in a dark silence than is a signal-blocking trench coat with pockets lined in a military-grade fabric that keeps wireless technologies offline.
+If you place your device in a dark pocket, you can’t be tracked, traced, listened to, or notified.
 It is the first piece from the duo’s Privacy Collection, which the artists have worked on with Barbara Sanchez-Kane.

 “You didn’t read yet you agreed”, “Passwords can’t protect you”.
 Cruise’s voice resonates as you walk through the space immersing into the different outputs Ania Catherine and Dejha Ti have translated their trench-coat into; a great conversation starter about the pressing issues around data extraction and ownership, the state of privacy in our current times, and where we are headed.

 This exhibition is part of Factory Berlin’s By Appointment Only, and it runs until the 11th of December 2020.